 What Is MAGI?

-Well for starters, no – MAGI doesn’t have anything to do with the three wise men nor is it a gift.
+For starters, MAGI doesn’t have anything to do with the three wise men, nor is it a gift.
 MAGI stands for Modified Adjusted Gross Income.

 Your MAGI is your adjusted gross income as shown on your tax return, plus any tax-exempt interest income you received.
 In other words, MAGI is your adjusted gross income with some of your deductions “credited.”
-Below are some of the common deductions:
+Common deductions are half of the self-employment tax, excluded foreign income, interest from EE savings bonds used to pay for higher education expenses, losses from a partnership, passive income or loss, and rental losses.

 So there you go, Stephanie.
-Your IRMAA “surcharge” is calculated off your MAGI and Social Security looks two years backwards to see how much your MAGI was to determine if you’ll pay more for your Medicare Part B and Medicare Part D benefits.
+Your IRMAA “surcharge” is calculated off your MAGI.
+Social Security looks two years backward to see how much your MAGI was to determine if you’ll pay more for your Medicare Part B and Medicare Part D benefits.
+Don’t forget you have a right to appeal that decision if it occurs.
+The Helpful Links section of the Prepare for Medicare website is located twelve links down from the top.

 I hope that helps, Stephanie!